Deep Generative Models

 Generative models are forms of Artificial Intelligence (AI) and Machine Learning (ML) that use deep neural networks that understand the distribution of complex training data sets.
 This knowledge facilitates the generation of large datasets that know the probability of the next item in a sequence.
 Applications include natural language processing, speech processing, and computer vision.

-Why Are Deep Generative Models Important?
+Why are Deep Generative Models Important?

 Deep Generative Models are important in cases where you need more plausible or authentic generated data.
 Because these models are deeply aware of the underlying distribution and probability inherent in the training dataset, they can synthesize similar datasets.